adithya-n05/Neural-style-transfer-final/README.md

 # Neural-Style-Transfer

-This is a Keras implementation of Neural Style Transfer with Total Variation loss on a TensorFlow Backend.
+This is a Keras implementation of Neural Style Transfer with Total Variation loss with TensorFlow.

 This implementation is based off of the papers "A Neural Algorithm of Artistic Style - Gatys et.al" and "Understanding Deep Image Representations by Inverting Them - Mahendran et.al".